ProfessorJarIO/Packet-Sniffer/README.md

 The ethernet header was easy, since the data link header comes first, but how do I access the IP header information?
 To solve this issue, I simply added the size of the structure of `struct ethhdr`.
 This makes sense because the IP layer comes after the data link layer in TCP/IP stack.
 Same goes for the transport layer, all I needed to do was add the ethernet and IP header structure size to the buffer to give it a new offset to look from, and I finally could read the data that's in the transport (tcp/udp) layer.

-After this exhausting research and trial and error, I just needed to print out the necessary information to the user from each layer: MAC addresses, IP source and destination, port numbers, and TTL information.
+After this exhausting research and trial and error, I just needed to print out the necessary information to the user from each layer: MAC addresses, IP source and destination, and port numbers.

 ## Suggestions and Improvements